aws-solutions/qnabot-on-aws/README.md

 New example demonstrating how QnABot can be asked by a user for a live agent based phone callback.
 The implementation provides a new LambdaHook example as well as four sample questions that ask a user for their name and phone number prior to handing off to an Amazon Connect instance to initiate the callback.

-To configuration updates are required to use this example with Amazon Connect.
+Two configuration updates are required to use this example with Amazon Connect.

-1) The IAM Role/Policy used by the ConnectCallback Lambda must include a new policy that allows the action "connect:StartOutboundVoiceContact" to be used with the resource "arn:aws:connect:*:*:instance/<YourConnectInstanceId>/*".
+* The IAM Role/Policy used by the ConnectCallback Lambda must include a new policy that allows the action "connect:StartOutboundVoiceContact" to be used with the resource "arn:aws:connect:*:*:instance/<YourConnectInstanceId>/*".
 The following is an example of this policy
 ```